wombleton/gitlaw-nz/acts/M/Members of Parliament (Remuneration and Services) Act 2013.md

 *   (1) Subsections (2) to (5) apply for the transitional period starting on the day on which this Act comes into force and ending on the date of the next general election (the _transitional period_).

-    (2) The entitlements of members of Parliament, Ministers, and qualifying electoral candidates to accommodation services, and the entitlements of family members of those persons to travel services set out in the following documents are deemed to have been determined by the Remuneration Authority, in accordance with section 17, to be the entitlements of those persons:
+    (2) The entitlements of members of Parliament, Ministers, and qualifying electoral candidates to accommodation services, and the entitlements of family members of those persons to travel services set out in the following documents are deemed to have been determined by the Remuneration Authority, in accordance with [section 17][20], to be the entitlements of those persons:

     *   (a) the document entitled ""Directions by the Speaker of the House of Representatives 2011"" (the _2011 directions document_) incorporated by reference in the Parliamentary Travel, Accommodation, Attendance, and Communications Services Determination 2012:

     *   (b) the document entitled ""Travel, Accommodation, and Communications Services Available to Members of the Executive"" (the _Executive Services document_) incorporated by reference in the Executive Travel, Accommodation, Attendance, and Communications Services Determination (No 2) 2009\.

-    (3) The directions of the Speaker set out in the 2011 directions document relating to travel services, administrative and support services, communications services, and funding referred to in section 23 are deemed to be directions of the Speaker issued in accordance with that section.
+    (3) The directions of the Speaker set out in the 2011 directions document relating to travel services, administrative and support services, communications services, and funding referred to in [section 23][27] are deemed to be directions of the Speaker issued in accordance with that section.

-    (4) The entitlements of members of Parliament participating in the official inter-parliamentary relations programme set out in the document entitled ""Specification for Travel, Accommodation, and Related Services Available to Members of Parliament Participating in the Official Inter-Parliamentary Travel Programme"" incorporated by reference in the Parliamentary (Official Inter-Parliamentary Travel Programme) Travel and Accommodation Determination 2007 are deemed to have been determined by the Speaker, in accordance with section 34, to be the entitlements of those persons.
+    (4) The entitlements of members of Parliament participating in the official inter-parliamentary relations programme set out in the document entitled ""Specification for Travel, Accommodation, and Related Services Available to Members of Parliament Participating in the Official Inter-Parliamentary Travel Programme"" incorporated by reference in the Parliamentary (Official Inter-Parliamentary Travel Programme) Travel and Accommodation Determination 2007 are deemed to have been determined by the Speaker, in accordance with [section 34][41], to be the entitlements of those persons.

-    (5) The entitlements of members of the Executive to travel services set out in the Executive Services document are deemed to have been determined by the Minister Responsible for Ministerial Services in accordance with section 27\.
+    (5) The entitlements of members of the Executive to travel services set out in the Executive Services document are deemed to have been determined by the Minister Responsible for Ministerial Services in accordance with [section 27][32].

-    (6) Despite section 32,---
+    (6) Despite [section 32][38],---

-    *   (a) the Remuneration Authority must, before 1 September 2014 or the end of the transitional period, whichever is the earlier, make a determination under section 17 that comes into force at the end of the transitional period; and
+    *   (a) the Remuneration Authority must, before 1 September 2014 or the end of the transitional period, whichever is the earlier, make a determination under [section 17][20] that comes into force at the end of the transitional period; and

     *   (b) the Authority may make a determination amending any entitlement referred to in subsection (2) at any time before it makes a determination in accordance with paragraph (a); and

-    *   (c) the Speaker must, before 1 September 2014 or before the end of the transitional period, whichever is the earlier, issue directions under section 23 and make a determination under section 34 that come into force at the end of the transitional period; and
+    *   (c) the Speaker must, before 1 September 2014 or before the end of the transitional period, whichever is the earlier, issue directions under [section 23][27] and make a determination under [section 34][41] that come into force at the end of the transitional period; and

     *   (d) the Speaker may issue directions amending any directions referred to in subsection (3), or make a determination amending any entitlement referred to in subsection (4), at any time before the Speaker issues directions or, as the case may be, makes a determination in accordance with paragraph (c); and

-    *   (e) the Minister Responsible for Ministerial Services must, before 1 September 2014 or before the end of the transitional period, whichever is the earlier, make a determination under section 27 that comes into force at the end of the transitional period; and
+    *   (e) the Minister Responsible for Ministerial Services must, before 1 September 2014 or before the end of the transitional period, whichever is the earlier, make a determination under [section 27][32] that comes into force at the end of the transitional period; and

     *   (f) the Minister Responsible for Ministerial Services may make a determination amending any entitlement referred to in subsection (5) at any time before the Minister makes a determination in accordance with paragraph (e).